50 College Freshman Tips I Wish I Knew Before My First Year

 College Freshman Tips, Money Tips

-I personally used to not keep all my expenses in either a physical notebook or a notes app.
-Most students underestimate small expenses.
-But Small expenses can add up to a bigger monthly spending, so it’s really important to track your spending.
+Small expenses can add up to a bigger monthly spending, so it’s really important to track your spending.
+Use physical notebook or a notes app or Google Sheets.

 24. Get a campus job if possible

-If you get campus job, take it, it’s so much better than a job outside, as you save lots of time on travle and campus jobs for students can be fun.
+Library, tutoring, cafeteria pay $15-20/hr with zero commute.
+If you get a campus job, take it, it’s so much better than a job outside.

-Let me clarify one misconception of “you have to live within your means” its false “you have to live below your means” at least in your college years, so that you can save money.
+Let me clarify one misconception of “you have to live within your means” it’s false “you have to live below your means” at least in your college years.

 26. Buy used textbooks when possible